How Naomi Osaka could change the way we think about tennis

 For a sport that loves its tradition and its history of class, wealth, and elegance (next time you watch a match on TV, make a note of how many Rolex ads you see), the media that covers it has a longstanding habit of bending toward tabloid journalism.
 A lot of players are subjected to some wild nonsense in their pressers.
 But it’s ugliest toward women of color, and has been since Serena and Venus Williams first came on the scene more than 20 years ago.

-Osaka’s withdrawal from the French Open confronted that truth by presenting the question: If the press conferences often veer away from tennis into gossipy speculation and personal attacks, then why should players risk their mental health to participate in them?
+Osaka’s withdrawal from the French Open, and later from Wimbledon, confronted that truth by presenting the question: If the press conferences often veer away from tennis into gossipy speculation and personal attacks, then why should players risk their mental health to participate in them?

-With two Grand Slam tournaments left in the 2021 tour — Wimbledon kicks off at the end of June, and the US Open will start in late August — Osaka has given the sport of tennis and the journalists who cover it an opportunity to learn an important lesson from this moment.
+With one Grand Slam tournament left for Osaka on the 2021 tour — the US Open will start in late August — Osaka has given the sport of tennis and the journalists who cover it an opportunity to learn an important lesson from this moment.

 What Naomi Osaka has had to face